aws-samples/amazon-keyspaces-java-driver-helpers/README.md

 * `max-requests-per-second` : controls the request rate.
 Blocks until available permits or timeout it reached
-* `endpoint-type` : if you are connected to the VPC endpoint or the public endpoint.
-Used to determine throughput based on the number of connections specified in:`advanced.connection.pool.local.size`
+* `number-of-hosts` : The number of hosts in the system.peers table.
+Depending on the endpoint type and region the number of hosts in the system.peers table may be different.
+This number is Used to validate throughput based on the number of connections specified in:`advanced.connection.pool.local.size`
 * `register-timeout` timeout waiting for permits.
 Should be less than or equal to `basic.request.timeout'